IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **Covers:** FR-1.3, FR-1.4
 - **UX Spec:** Section 5.1.2 "Hybrid Save Model"
 - **Complexity:** Higher
-- **Technical Notes:**
-    - The form will be managed by React Hook Form.
-    - The visual state of each field will be handled by the `Stateful Textbox` component (Story 2.5).
-    - Field-level auto-saves (onBlur) will trigger a `PATCH /api/v1/users/me/cv` request with the specific field's data.
-    - The overall UI state (e.g., "Unsaved changes...") will be managed via React Context.
 - **Acceptance Criteria:**
     - Given I am on my profile editing page,
     - When I modify a field,
     - Then the field's border indicates an "unsaved" state (e.g., turns yellow).
     - And a master "Save" button becomes enabled.
     - When I move focus away from the modified field (onBlur),
-    - Then the change is automatically saved in the background via a PATCH request.
+    - Then the change is automatically saved in the background.
     - And the field's border indicates a "saved" state (e.g., turns green).
     - When I click the manual "Save" button,
-    - Then all pending changes are sent in a single PATCH request, and all modified fields show a "saved" state.
+    - Then all pending changes are saved, and all modified fields show a "saved" state.

 **New Story 2.5: Implement Stateful Textbox Component**
 - **As a** developer,
 - **I want** to create a "Stateful Textbox" component,
 - **so that** users receive immediate visual feedback (e.g., colored borders) on the auto-save status of their CV information.
 - **UX Spec:** Section 6.1.2 "Custom Components"
-- **Technical Notes:**
-    - This is a reusable UI component to be built with React/TypeScript and styled with Tailwind CSS.
-    - It will manage its own visual state (e.g., border color) based on props passed down from the parent form (e.g., `isDirty`, `isSaved`).
 - **Acceptance Criteria:**
     - Given a standard textarea or input field,
     - When it is wrapped in the Stateful Textbox component,
     - Then it visually changes its appearance based on its state (default, unsaved, saved).
-    - And it correctly reflects the field's state as managed by the parent form (React Hook Form).
+    - And it correctly communicates its state to the parent form for the Hybrid Save Model.

 ---
 <br>